isaaclyman/ttrpg-guide/README.md

 _Everything_ depends on the GM.
 If I included house rules and homebrew, every cell in the table would just say "it depends."
 I think we can all agree that's not useful.

-## Contributing

-To expand or edit the list of RPGs, [file an issue](https://github.com/isaaclyman/ttrpg-guide/issues/new/choose) or make a pull request to data.json.

-## PR Guidelines

-Any new entries should be added to the end of the list.

 ## To add

 The following are crowdsourced suggestions.
 If you've played any of them, please help me add them to the list.